Skip to content

 services.modbus.port uint 502 1..65535 Modbus TCP port

-services.berry.auto_run boolean false Auto-run Berry script on boot
+services.berry.auto_run boolean false Auto-run Berry script on boot; execution requires Plus or higher

 services.berry.run_delay uint 300 60..86400 (seconds) Delay before auto-run